Meet energynautics:

 • She worked as a pan-European (32 countries) power and balancing markets analyst for 2 years.
 She wrote white-papers, periodical market screenings and trend analysis articles for power traders, interconnector operators, TSOs.
 She completed due-diligence of several utility scale batteries embedding long-term price models.

-• Mohammadreza Barazesh holds an MSc in Electrical Engineering from Ferdowsi University of Mashhad (Mashhad, Iran) with a specialization in power system studies.
+• Mohammadreza Barazesh holds a Ph.D. in Power System Engineering from Ferdowsi University of Mashhad, Iran.

 • Niclas Rhein studied power engineering at Mannheim University of Applied Sciences and earned his master’s degree in electrical engineering at RheinMain University of Applied Sciences.
 His studies focused on renewable energies and communication networked IT systems.

-• He has mastered expertise in replicating real substations using point clouds, practical application of C programming, IoT applications, machine learning and neural networks, and grid-supporting integration of electric vehicles.
+• He has mastered expertise in replicating real substations as a 3D model using point clouds, practical application of C programming, IoT applications, machine learning and neural networks, and grid-friendly integration of electric vehicles

-• He joined Energynautics in 2022 as an electrical engineer focusing on low voltage grid support integration of energy loads and generators.
+• He joined Energynautics in October 2022 as an electrical engineer focusing on the grid-friendly integration and cost-optimized usage of consumers and generators in the low voltage grid such as EVs, heat pumps and PV.

 Marketing, Events & Administration: